cedx/neutralinojs.hx/docs/README.md

 For detailed instructions, see the [installation guide](installation.md).

 ## Usage
 This library provides type definitions for developing desktop applications with the [Neutralinojs](https://neutralino.js.org) framework.
 If you haven't used [Neutralinojs](https://neutralino.js.org) before, be sure to check out the [related documentation](https://neutralino.js.org/docs), as it explains how to create such applications.

+!> Sorry, there is nothing more to see here for the moment.
+In the meantime, you can check the [API reference](api/).

 ## See also
 - [Git repository](https://github.com/cedx/neutralinojs.hx)